jjrobertson14/ParallelBashJobsEngine/README.md

     - run openssl command in scripts/snippets/create-random-content-file.md

 ## For JOB FILE type (1) a txt file containing commands one per line
+- First, make sure you have set PBJENGINE_SCRIPT accordingly in /etc/pbjengined.conf (to arallelJobEngine.sh at time of writing)
 - The parallel bash jobs engine script that can process these files is scripts/parallelJobEngine.sh
     - run 'bash [path of parallelJobEngine.sh] > [output file path]' to start the engine
     - then copy jobs from ./jobs directory to run-each-line-as-job-jobqueue (if running parallelJobEngine.sh)